Happily Ever After Book Nerd Recommendation

 Daniel goes through a lot of personal growth in this book and it was really great to read about.
 Often times characters are stagnant in a book but not the case here.
 He really grows in how he learns to trust Rex and others, how he opens himself up to others, and how he learns to accept that not everything has to be met with anger and fists.
 I do wish Daniel had shared his nightmares with Rex.
 He shares everything else about his ex and his family and Rex can somewhat guess that Daniel has been hurt in the past, but that conversation never happens, even though Ginger urges Daniel to share what he’s going through.
 I would have thought that Daniel would have a better understanding of why his students might be struggling with their papers.
 After all, Daniel didn’t finish college through the traditional route and he knows what it’s like to feel like he doesn’t get or have what others do.
 He eventually realizes how hard he’s being but it takes him a little while.

 Series Note: I have to say that though I plan to read more by Roan Parrish, I will not be reading the next in this series, Out of Nowhere.
 Due to my personal opinions and preferences, I just can’t read about Colin as a romance hero after all the cruel things he put Daniel through growing up, regardless of his troubled and tortured reasons for doing it.
-Also, I’m not a big fan of self-destructive characters, which based on reviews, it exactly what Colin is.
-If these things don’t bother you, then go for it as many people loved the second one.
+If this doesn’t bother you, then go for it as many people loved the second one.

 Daniel Mulligan is tough, snarky, and tattooed, hiding his self-consciousness behind sarcasm.
 Daniel has never fit in—not at home in Philadelphia with his auto mechanic father and brothers, and not at school where his Ivy League classmates looked down on him.
 Now, Daniel’s relieved to have a job at a small college in Holiday, Northern Michigan, but he’s a city boy through and through, and it’s clear that this small town is one more place he won’t fit in.